 Solomon - how wise was he?
 His royal dynasty crumbled and came to nothing, for the Lord was so displeased with Solomon's ways, the Bible says.
 To be wise in words and wise in living do not have to be different, however.
 Genuine wisdom and innate wisdom of the human heart may help us to be circumspect.

-A proverb may tell much of value, no matter who told it and how mature or immature he was.
+An apt citation or proverb may tell much of value, at times by use of figurative language, including metaphors.
+Figurative sayings can be of value no matter who told it and how mature or immature he was.
 What truly matters is the apt wisdom it contains, above who tells it or is credited with.
 In fact, it is not so sure that all the proverbs forged by Solomon were genuinely his . . .
 (Pun intended).
 "Made by Solomon" is no guarantee that the whole proverb and all parts of it were of his making.
 That is scholarly wisdom - it may be good to know of it:

 The proverbs in the book of Proverbs in the Bible do not all originate with Solomon.
 Egyptian proverbs and other proverbs from neighbouring countries influenced the proverbs of the Bible.
 Encyclopaedia Britannica informs about the Book of Proverbs, subtitled "The proverbs of Solomon" that many proverbs in it do not come from Solomon at all.
 Where do they come from?